Generic Name: Fluticasone and Salmeterol Inhalation Powder (floo TIK a sone & sal ME te role)

 What are some things I need to know or do while I take Advair Diskus?

-For all patients taking this medicine (Advair Diskus):
+For all uses of this medicine (Advair Diskus):

 - Tell all of your health care providers that you take this medicine (Advair Diskus).
 This includes your doctors, nurses, pharmacists, and dentists.